 Austin completed the D.M.A. in Wind Conducting at Michigan State University, where he studied with Kevin Sedatole.
 As a Graduate Assistant he guest conducted MSU's concert ensembles, assisted with the Spartan Marching Band and Spartan Brass, co-conducted the MSU Campus Band, and assisted in all administrative aspects of the MSU Band program.
 Prior to his doctoral work, Austin spent summers studying conducting with Andrew Yozviak.

 Austin holds a M.M. in Bassoon Performance from the University of North Texas with Kathleen Reynolds.
-He studied at Susquehanna University with Anna Claire Ballard-Ayoub, and has played in masterclasses for Kristen Wolfe Jensen, Philip Kolker, Frank Morelli, and Wilfred Roberts, among others.
+He studied at Susquehanna University with Anna Claire Ballard-Ayoub, and has played in masterclasses for Kristen Wolfe Jensen, Frank Morelli, and Wilfred Roberts, among others.
 He has performed as a soloist with the Frederick Symphony Orchestra and the Susquehanna University Orchestra as a winner their 2012 concerto competition.
-While serving as Director of Bands at St. John’s Catholic Prep in Buckeystown, Maryland, Austin freelanced with professional wind bands and orchestras throughout Maryland, Pennsylvania, and Virginia.
-He currently performs as Principal Bassoon of the Maryland Lyric Opera Orchestra and Second Bassoon with the Liberty Wind Symphony, and frequently performed with the Lancaster-based wind quintet Manor Winds.
-He can be heard on numerous GIA Windworks recording projects with the UNT Wind Symphony.
+While serving as Director of Bands at St. John’s Catholic Prep in Buckeystown, Maryland, Austin freelanced with professional wind bands, orchestras, and chamber groups throughout Maryland, Pennsylvania, and Virginia.
+He has held positions as Principal Bassoon of the Maryland Lyric Opera Orchestra and Second Bassoon with the Liberty Wind Symphony, and frequently performed with the Lancaster-based wind quintet Manor Winds.
+He can be heard playing bassoon and contrabassoon on numerous GIA Windworks recording projects with the UNT Wind Symphony.